conda/ceps/cep-8.md

 | 22.12.1 | hotfix |
 | ... | ... |

+> **Note**
+> In case no or few significant changes have been made since the last release, the conda maintainer team may decide to skip a regular release, as long as the decision is made public and documented in the changelog.

 ## Motivation

 Our goal with this CEP is to remove ambiguity/maintainer guesswork of when and what warrants a release.